bokkypoobah/EthereumAlarmClockAudit/audit/README.md

 There is one outstanding **LOW IMPORTANCE** issue to resolve to improve the *RecurringPayment* example and Chronologic have responded that this will be completed in the near future.

+There are also two outstanding **LOW IMPORTANCE** issues to resolve to improve the *DelayedPayment* example.

 <br />

 <hr />